-- If they are a low-cost producer, then why are the hedging production using a put option?6) How did they allow debt to reach $584 million, and large debt payment in 2021 to become due?7) They say that their objective is to reduce the Debt to EBITDA Ratio to 2.5.
-However, why don't they have an objective to reduce debt to zero, and use it only to build mines, and pay back the debt quickly?
+- If they are a low-cost producer, then why are the hedging production using a put option?6) How did they allow debt to reach $584 million and large debt payments in 2021 to become due?7) They say that their objective is to reduce the Debt to EBITDA Ratio to 2.5.
+However, why don't they have an objective to reduce debt to zero and use it only to build mines and pay back the debt quickly?

 - They want to pay a dividend, yet they have a huge debt.
 Why even have a dividend policy until the debt is paid off?

-- Hecla has acquired a lot of companies in recent years, including Mines Management, Revett Mining, and Klondex Mines.
+- Hecla has acquired many companies in recent years, including Mines Management, Revett Mining, and Klondex Mines.
 Instead of growing production methodically and accretive, they have blown up their balance sheet.

 IAMGold (Analyzed 5/3/2020)

 Their balance sheet is okay with $864 million in cash and $404 million in debt.
-With an FD market cap of $1.7 billion, this stock is undervalued.
+This stock is undervalued, with an FD market cap of $1.7 billion.
 It’s a good income investment for future dividends.
 In fact, this stock has 5 bagger potential in the long term at higher gold prices.
 If that happens, your dividend could be around 5% in the future if you invest today.
 They were valued at $23 a share in 2011.
-I expect them to be a high-flyer again.
+I expect them to be high-flyer again.

 Their only red flag is the location of some of their producing mines in West Africa (Mali and Burkina Faso).
-While both of these countries are safe today, they do have long term political risk.
-You could consider their debt a red flag, but as long as they do not add any more debt, their balance sheet is pretty strong for the size of the company.
-Plus, with their cash flow they should clean up their debt.
+While both countries are safe today, they have long-term political risks.
+You could consider their debt a red flag, but as long as they do not add any more debt, their balance sheet is pretty strong for the company's size.
+Plus, with their cash flow, they should clean up their debt.

 MAG Silver (Analyzed 11/14/2020)